viniciusm2001/dl-from-yt/readme.md

 If it is not null, then DFY will understand that you want to add the video index at the beginning of the filename.

 Please use it with caution, because if you change the position of any of your playlist videos, then add new ones, and download your playlist again, the new videos will have the same position/index number of the video that where on that old position/index.
-It also works with multiple/single video download, but again, please use with caution, as an example, if various multiple video downloads where made without changing the index separator character, the beginning of various filenames would be the same (ex: 10 videos with '1_' at the start of their filename).
+It also works with multiple/single video download, but again, please use it with caution, as an example, if various multiple video downloads where made without changing the index separator character, the beginning of various filenames would be the same (ex: 10 videos with '1_' at the start of their filename).

 Example: